Managed Services Glossary

 Network operations center (NOC)

 The team responsible for monitoring network infrastructure continuously, responding to outages, applying maintenance, and keeping connectivity stable.
 A NOC watches firewalls, switches, wireless access points, and internet circuits around the clock.
 When something degrades at 2 AM, the NOC catches it and begins resolution before business hours.
+This is part of our Network Infrastructure and Security service.

 -